Resume Annex

 Canva Resume is a genuinely excellent tool if visual presentation is your priority.
 Its template library is deep, the drag-and-drop editor is polished, and the results can look stunning — particularly for roles in creative industries, design, marketing, and branding where a distinctive layout can help you stand out.
 Canva's free tier is generous, and its paid plan unlocks even more design assets at a competitive price point.
 For anyone who wants full control over typography, color, and layout, Canva is hard to beat.

 Where Canva Resume has limits is in the job-search infrastructure around the resume itself.
-It produces a document, but it doesn't tell you how that document will perform with applicant tracking systems, which jobs you should apply to, or how to prepare for the interviews that follow.
+It produces a document, but it doesn't tell you how that document will perform with hiring system, which jobs you should apply to, or how to prepare for the interviews that follow.
 The resume is the starting point, not the finish line.

 Side-by-side comparison